wipu/iwant-demo/README.md

     as-iwant-demo-developer/with/bash/iwant/side-effect/eclipse-settings/effective

+_Note that we have to start with an exceptional way of using iwant: we wished for a side-effect, a *mutation to the system*.
+Most of the time we wish for targets instead, but since Eclipse dictates the location of its settings files and owns them, we have to be imperative here._

 Now that you have the Eclipse settings generated, you can import the projects to Eclipse.
 (Don't copy them to the workspace, just import.)

 Modules `iwant-demo-wsdef` and `iwant-demo-wsdefdef` define the build, and the rest of the modules are production modules.
 Your first entrypoint to the build is [`IwantDemoWorkspaceModuleProvider.java`](https://github.com/wipu/iwant-demo/blob/master/as-iwant-demo-developer/i-have/wsdefdef/src/main/java/org/oikarinen/iwantdemo/wsdefdef/IwantDemoWorkspaceModuleProvider.java).
 (Use shift-ctrl-T to open it with Eclipse.)
 It defines the actual build module.
 The entrypoint to the build, defined as string here, is [`IwantDemoWorkspaceFactory.java`](https://github.com/wipu/iwant-demo/blob/master/as-iwant-demo-developer/i-have/wsdef/src/main/java/org/oikarinen/iwantdemo/wsdef/IwantDemoWorkspaceFactory.java).
 From that you can navigate your way with ctrl-click.